 As I mentioned, I created a blog to help me with the pain initially.
 I created it just a couple of months after she was born and it was a saving grace.
 I was able to share my deepest feelings and emotions and it really helped me handle the pain and heartache healthily.
 I was able to figure out my real emotions when I wrote them down.
 I learned multiple times that if I was feeling a certain way, writing it down would help me not only organize my thoughts but more often than not I would be able to determine the exact reason I was feeling so emotional.
 It was such an incredible way to heal and was an amazing opportunity to not only share my experiences but to also use that platform to educate others on adoption.
 I met so many incredible people through blogging and received massive amounts of support from all around the world.

 Having a 3rd party to talk to that isn’t personally affected by your placement creates a different type of healing because they can see things from a different perspective.
-There are many religion-based agencies that offer free birth mother counseling, even if they do not necessarily provide adoption services.
+Many religion-based agencies offer free birth mother counseling, even if they do not necessarily provide adoption services.
 One example is LDS Family Services.
 Counseling is something that I believe is helpful off and on for many years following the birth.
 New emotions, for me anyway, come up every year and it’s so much easier to express them when I have a third party there to listen and help me see things more clearly.

 Going on Vacation